The instructor for your section will provide you with contact information.

 The course material is vital to the study of Calculus III and Differential Equations, and is very useful in many other courses in the Department of Mathematical Sciences and in other departments (e.g., Physics, Chemistry, Biology, and Economics).

-The Calculus 2 Help Room room, located in Whitney Hall (WH-235), is staffed by some of the instructors and will be open starting Sept.
-8, 2015, during most business hours.
+The Calculus 2 Help Room room, located in Whitney Hall (WH-231, 233), is staffed by instructors who teach the course and will be open after the first week of classes.
 Students can walk in with no appointment and can ask questions of any available instructor.
 The exact schedule for this semester will be posted here soon.
 Click here for the Help Room schedule.

 People learn in many different ways: through reading, listening, practicing and working with others.
 Students may wish to work with others while doing the practice problems or preparing for an exam.
 That is acceptable and even encouraged.
 However, unethical behavior in this class will not be tolerated.
 Cheating on an examination, or any other ethics violation, will result in a serious penalty.
 See the section below on Academic Honesty.

 Regular class attendance is required for success in this course.
 Lack of attendance will most likely result in a lower grade.
 When a student does not come to class, it is a clear message to the instructor that the student does not think he/she can teach them.
-The instructor may assign 15 points of your total score based on attendance, classroom participation or additional quizzes, and will decide borderline cases.
+The instructor may assign 2% of your total score based on attendance or classroom participation, and will decide borderline cases.
 The material is a combination of theory and calculation, and it is necessary to understand the theory in order to do sensible calculations and interpret them correctly.
 Lectures can be interrupted at any time for questions.
 At the start of each class be ready to ask questions about homework problems or about the previous lecture.
 A grade of C or better in Calculus I is strongly recommended for this course.
 If you do not meet that condition, see the instructor immediately for advice.

 Student use of cell phones and other electronic devices is becoming increasingly disruptive in class and is actually insulting to the instructor.
 Holding the cell phone in your lap and looking down to text does not make you invisible!
 All electronics should be turned off and put away before the beginning of class.
 Students found using such devices may be asked to leave the class.